 Like other games, it can serve as an ice-breaker that can foster communication between your representatives and trade show attendees.
 It’s a great way to get their information as well so that you can contact them if they won at the end of the show.

 This is yet another example of a simple and effective way to get information from your target audience.

 Ah, yes of course!
 Plinko is a classic game that always brings a nostalgic fun to the trade show floor.
 Have someone fill out a contact form for a chance to win a prize.
 Make the prizes something fun- but useful.

 This is something that people are familiar with and would have an easy time stepping up to give it a shot.
 The best games for any expo are ones that people actually play.
 Give it a whirl!

 Using one or a combination of these ideas will help you gather information in a way that’s fun for the visitor.
 However, the success of the game is not all up to the game itself.

 Games attract people who walk right past your booth.
 You cannot do this without a good first impression.

-We see a lot of exhibitors believe their game choice was the problem, when in reality their booth was not a good representation of their brand, which in turn affects their booths traffic.
+We see a lot of exhibitors believe their game choice was the problem when in reality their booth was not a good representation of their brand, which in turn affects their booth traffic.

 Remember the most important thing you can do at a trade show is attract visitors, meet people, collect their information, and cultivate a positive relationship.
-Good luck with your game choice and always remember to cater the marketing strategy to your audience.
-Create a goal that can be measured (ex: number of booth visitors to number of visitors who’s information was gathered) to determine your game’s success.
+Good luck with your game choice and always remember to cater your trade show booth’s marketing strategy to your audience.
+Create a goal that can be measured (ex: number of booth visitors to the number of visitors who’s information was gathered) to determine your game’s success.